amadejkastelic/qmk_firmware/docs/feature_autocorrect.md

 # Autocorrect

 There are a lot of words that are prone to being typed incorrectly, due to habit, sequence or just user error.
-This feature leverages your firmware to automatically correct these errors, to help reduce typos.,,
+This feature leverages your firmware to automatically correct these errors, to help reduce typos.

 ## How does it work? :id=how-does-it-work